ygua699/week02lab-git/README.md

 ![](src/resources/pull-request2.png)

 On the approval as shown above, Github informs us that there is no conflict so we can choose to merge the pull request.
-However, if there is conflict as sample shown below, the conflict must be resolved before it can be merged into the master.
+However, if there is conflict as sample shown below, the conflict must be resolved before it can be merged into the main.

 ![](src/resources/pull-request3.png)

-After that, the implementation of the feature will be added into the master branch.
+After that, the implementation of the feature will be added into the main branch.
 This process must be repeated for all three features.

 ## Build & Run project on GitHub ##